When looking for books or articles try to narrow down your subject.

 (political near part*) and campaign* and (money or financ*)

-Interlibrary Services (ILL) is available to request books, articles, and other items.
+Interlibrary Services is available to request books, articles, and other items that the Meriam Library does not own.
 Often the ILL link is provided directly in the database and is the easiest way to submit a request.
 Follow the "FIND IT" link and click the link Request your item through Interlibrary Services.

 Meriam Library | CSU, Chico